 We all know that a cough is irritating and can be exhausting.
 First, let’s take a look at the types and causes of coughs, then take your pick of our selection of 14 natural remedies.

 - Remedies to Relieve Acid Reflux

-When our nervous system detects something irritating in the airways it sends a message to our brain which in turn tells the muscles in the chest to contract.
+When our nervous system detects something irritating in the airways it sends a message to your brain which in turn tells the muscles in the chest to contract.

-The cough reflex is also triggered by mucus or phlegm in the throat, which is why we usually develop a cough when we suffer from a cold virus.
+The cough reflex can also be triggered by mucus or phlegm in the throat, which is why you usually develop a cough when you are suffering from a cold virus.

 A typical cough starts with a deep breath, followed by compression of air in the lungs and then a burst as the air is forced out.